svtcore/binance-fee-calculator/README.md

 Using this software you agree with [LICENCE](../master/LICENSE).
 The author is not responsible for possible losses, results of using the software

-How to calculate manually
+## Main algorithm

-For example you want invest $100 to btc while it has value 30000.
+For example $100 into BTC while it has value 30000.
 Calculate how much it in btc value (Some values will be round)
 > 100 / 30000 = 0.00333333 BTC

 if you are VIP 0 your fee is 0.10% so calculate how much will be fee from this value